benspak/builders.to/README.md

   - $50 to feature/pin listings to the top
 - **Referral Program**:
   - Generate your unique referral code
-  - Refer friends and earn 5 tokens (1 free post) when they make their first purchase
+  - Refer friends and earn 5 tokens (1 free post) when they set their username
 - **Filtering**: Filter by location/city and category
 - **Dashboard**: View all your listings, transactions, and token balance